-The Company has office and real estate complexes in Sault Ste.
-Marie, St. Catharines and Waterloo, Ontario.
-The complex at Sault Ste.
+The Company in 2016 sold the properties in Waterloo, Ontario and two properties in St. Catharines, Ontario.
+The Company has remaining office and real estate complexes in Sault Ste.
+Marie and St. Catharines The complex in Sault Ste.
 Marie consists of a regional shopping centre, a hotel, two office buildings and an apartment building.
-In St. Catharines, the Company owns three office buildings, three commercial properties, one light industrial building, and a 50% interest of another office building and vacant land for future development.
-In Waterloo, the Company owns and manages three commercial office buildings.
+In St. Catharines, the Company owns three office buildings, one commercial property and a 50% interest of another office building.